denten-books/plain-text/1-device.md

 <!-- notes -->
 <!-- notes -->

+[^ln1-abstraction]: This is a topic of some contention in the literature.
+James Moor includes software immateriality as one of the "three myths" of computer science: "as a practical matter what we regard as computer instructions, and consequently what we regard as computer programs, is determined by the computers available."
+See moor_three_1978, 215.
+Nurbay Irmark argues that software is instead a purely abstract artifact, akin to a musical work.
+See @irmak_software_2012.
+See also @turner_programming_2013;
+@colburn_software_1999.

 [^ln1-compile]: I am forgoing the distinction between interpreters and compilers for simplicity's sake.
 See @elbourn_evolution_1962, 1060;
 @mccarthy_lisp_1962; @bashkow_system_1967; @neuhold_formal_1971, 95.